 More women join the military these days than ever before, and companies are starting to realize how female veteran employees can benefit their operations.

-Statistics show almost a quarter million women now serve on active duty in the military, and the Department of Veterans Affairs (VA) predicts that by 2020, almost 11% of the total veteran population will be female.
+Statistics show almost a quarter million women now serve on active duty in the military.
+Women made up almost 11% of the total veteran population in 2021, and this percentage is projected to grow to 18% by 2046.
 So how does experience in military service help women adapt to civilian jobs, once they move on?
 Interviews with women veterans revealed a surprising number of ways:

 Military service helps develop leadership abilities in most people.
 The discipline and responsible work ethic enable members to adapt quickly to changing environments, and they typically learn to maintain a positive attitude regardless of the setbacks they might experience.
 Women veterans know that working with a range of different population groups provides them with a well-rounded communication style that most people understand.